 Restaurants and Social Media – Tips & Tricks

-It’s all well and good you having a strategy in plan, but there are things that are far more important you need to be doing to really step up your restaurants presence online.
+It’s all well and good you have a strategy in the plan, but there are things that are far more important you need to be doing to really step up your restaurant’s presence online.